-To conclude this section we demonstrate in Fig.~\ref{fig10} the comparison of the observed fluxes of primary nuclei, taken as pure Iron, the secondary nuclei and secondary protons, with the injection parameters as fixed in section \ref{sec:CKE}.
-The flux of nuclei are grouped summing over different nuclei species, as shown in the figure, while the flux of secondary protons is given as the total flux summed over all associated nuclei with $A \le A_0$ (see section \ref{sec:CKE}).
-Four groups of nuclei are presented in Fig.~\ref{fig10}: primary Iron, heavy secondaries $40 < A < 56$, intermediate secondaries $26 < A < 39$ and light secondaries $2 < A < 25$.
+To conclude Section \ref{sec:spectra} we expose in Fig.~\ref{fig11} the predicted fluxes of secondary nuclei and secondary protons produced by the primary nuclei with a pure iron composition at the source.
+The injection parameters are fixed as in Section \ref{sec:CKE}.
+The fluxes of secondary nuclei are grouped summing over different nuclei species, as shown in the figure, while the flux of secondary protons is given as the total flux summed over all associated nuclei with $A \le A_0$.
+Four groups of nuclei are presented in Fig.~\ref{fig11}: primary Iron, heavy mass secondaries $40 < A < 56$, intermediate mass secondaries $26 < A < 39$ and light mass secondaries $2 < A < 25$.
 One can observe that primary Iron and heavy secondaries dominate over secondary protons and light secondary nuclei.